harshavardanpalukuru/enterprise-dhcp-dns-lab/README.md

-# Enterprise DHCP & DNS Lab
+# DHCP & DNS Lab

 ## Objective

-Designed and configured a small enterprise network using Cisco Packet Tracer, implementing DHCP for automatic IP address assignment and DNS for hostname resolution.
+Designed and configured a small network using Cisco Packet Tracer, implementing DHCP for automatic IP address assignment and DNS for hostname resolution.

 ## Network Components